itszina/astonhack11/community - Canopy/README.md

 - 🌲 High Focus → Full Growth Tree

 Loss of focus slows or stops growth, reinforcing consistent attention.

+### Community
+The users are able to invite and actively share their focus progress , creating a forest to encourage focus and attention.

 ### TechStack
 - HTML